ISP2024/git-commands/remote-commands.md

 7. Suppose you want to move "origin" to a different URL.
 This can happen when:
    - you change the name of the repo on Github
    - you transfer ownership to someone else
-   - you want to move from Github to another site, like Bitbucket What is the command to change the URL of "origin" `to https://github.com/newuser/newreponame`
+   - you want to move from Github to another site, like Bitbucket.
+   What is the command to change the URL of "origin" `to https://github.com/newuser/newrepo`